Akshaykumarcp/ML-miscellaneous/evaluation metrics.md

     ```
 - squared error = ( True Value – Predicted Value )2
 - mean squared error (MSE)
+    - The mean squared error or MSE is similar to the MAE, except you take the average of the squared differences between the predicted values and the actual values
     ```
     def mean_squared_error(y_true, y_pred):
         """